Flying Hydraulically Amplified Electrostatic Gripper System for Aerial Object Manipulation: Actuator Types and Configurations

 \subsection{Pouch Length Test (PLT)}

-Conversely, in the PLT series, by changing the length of the electrode, the achievable deflection should not change.
-What does change, though, is the force output.
-Consequently, we investigated how narrowing the electrode length impacted the order of magnitude.
-This test was relevant because being able to taper the electrodes when stacking multiple joints or actuator types while still retaining a sufficient gripping force would allow for a more realistic eagle toe design.
-As predicted by Equation \ref{forcevoltage}, the torque and pouch length share a linear relation.
-Comparing the torque values from an actuator with a 40 mm to one with a 30 mm electrode length yields a loss of roughly 40\%, which notably impairs the functionality of the gripper.
+Conversely, in the PLT series, the achievable deflection should not change by varying the electrode length.
+What does change is the force output.
+Tapering the electrodes when stacking multiple joints or actuator types would make for a more realistic toe design.
+Hence, we investigated how narrowing the electrode length impacted the gripping force.
+As predicted by equation \ref{forcevoltage}, the torque and pouch length share a linear relation.
+Comparing the torque values from an actuator with a \SI{40}{\milli\meter} to one with a \SI{30}{\milli\meter} electrode length yields a loss of roughly 40\%, which notably impairs the functionality of the gripper.
 As a result, tapering the electrodes when stacking multiple hinges or actuation types was not an option.